My name is Francesco Pennacchio, I am Italian and I live in Switzerland, where I am finishing my PhD in physics.

 I started doing photography when I left Italy, as a way to show to my family and friends what I was experiencing so far from them.
 Then, the driving force who pushed to continue with this amazing medium was curiosity.
 I’ve always been extremely curious, when I took an atlas when I was 12 to study all countries and capitals, when I decided to study physics to understand the world we live in, when I spent two weeks alone in the Highlands to see - and photograph - how the North Sea embraces the Scottish high cliffs.

-Despite my fascination for northern landscapes, my favorite subject are people, and my mainly focus are their daily life and work, their relationship with religion and folk habits and tradition - that I mostly explored in Spain during the Holy Week celebrations.
+Despite my fascination for northern landscapes, my favorite subject are people, and my mainly focus are their daily life and work, their relationship with religion and folk habits and tradition.